nshah271/verdict/README.md

 ---

-## Verdict tab — what's in it
+## Verdict tab (what's in it)

 The Verdict tab is a two-pane webview inside the editor's bottom panel:

 - **Toolbar:** Run Audit · Run Static Audit · Refresh · diff-range selector · group-by (type / file / severity) · sort-by · fuzzy search.
 - **Left pane:** grouped, filterable list of findings.
-- **Right pane:** detail view for the selected finding — full message, file:line link, dismiss/resolve buttons, **Fix with Bob** handoff (sends the finding into Bob as a fix prompt).
+- **Right pane:** detail view for the selected finding, full message, file:line link, dismiss/resolve buttons, **Fix with Bob** handoff (sends the finding into Bob as a fix prompt).
 - **Status bar:** left-side indicator with the current verdict color.

-Status (dismissed / resolved / open) persists across runs in `.bob/verdict-state.json`, keyed by a stable SHA-1 of `(kind, file, line, message)` so re-runs of Verdict don't lose your triage state — unless the underlying finding actually changed.
+Status (dismissed / resolved / open) persists across runs in `.bob/verdict-state.json`, keyed by a stable SHA-1 of `(kind, file, line, message)` so re-runs of Verdict don't lose your triage state, unless the underlying finding actually changed.

 Settings (workspace or user `settings.json`):